 Exotic Vet in San Jose — Care for Rabbits, Reptiles, Birds & Small Pets

-ARCH Veterinary is an exotic vet San Jose families can call for rabbits, guinea pigs, hamsters, gerbils, ferrets, bearded dragons, geckos, snakes, turtles, tortoises, parrots, cockatiels, parakeets, and other small mammals or birds when appropriate.
-Exotic pets are prey species or highly stress-sensitive animals — they hide illness until disease is advanced, and small body size means they decline faster than dogs or cats.
-Subtle changes in appetite, droppings, posture, breathing, or activity should always be taken seriously.
-Because exotic species vary enormously, we recommend calling ahead so the team can confirm fit for your specific pet, prepare a quiet room, and ask for husbandry details before the visit.
+Our exotics-trained team sees rabbits, guinea pigs, hamsters, gerbils, ferrets, bearded dragons, geckos, snakes, turtles, tortoises, cockatiels, parakeets, and many other small mammals and birds.
+Here's the honest part about exotic pets — most are prey species, they hide illness until they're really sick, and small body size means they crash faster than dogs or cats.
+Subtle changes in appetite, droppings, posture, breathing, or activity are worth taking seriously.
+Because species vary enormously, please call ahead so we can confirm we're the right fit, prep a quiet room, and ask about husbandry before you arrive.

 Exotic Vet Care in San Jose

-ARCH provides exotic vet San Jose pet owners can rely on for wellness exams, sick visits, husbandry consultation, diagnostics, selected surgical procedures, and urgent care for many small mammals, reptiles, and birds.
-Our approach blends species-appropriate medicine with careful low-stress handling: quiet rooms, warmed exam surfaces for reptiles, towel restraint for rabbits and birds, and procedures planned in stages so a fragile patient is not overwhelmed.
-Because every exotic species has different anatomy, metabolism, and pain expression, we ask owners to call ahead — not every species or condition is something we can manage in-house, and we are honest when board-certified exotic specialty referral is the right next step.
+We provide wellness exams, sick visits, husbandry consults, diagnostics, selected surgery, and urgent care for many small mammals, reptiles, and birds.
+Our approach blends species-appropriate medicine with low-stress handling: quiet rooms, warmed surfaces for reptiles, towel restraint for rabbits and birds, and procedures broken into stages so a fragile patient isn't overwhelmed.
+Not every species or condition is something we can manage in-house, and we'll tell you directly when board-certified exotic specialty referral is the better call — we'd rather be honest upfront than oversell.

 Veterinary Care for Rabbits and Small Mammals

-As a rabbit vet San Jose owners turn to, ARCH evaluates rabbits for the most common medical concerns: gastrointestinal stasis, appetite loss, dental overgrowth and tooth root disease, abnormal stool size or shape, respiratory signs, head tilt, sore hocks, urinary sludge, reproductive disease, and pain.
-Because rabbit teeth grow continuously and the GI tract depends on constant motility, a rabbit not eating is always urgent.
-We also see guinea pigs (a guinea pig vet San Jose families can schedule with for vitamin C deficiency, dental disease, respiratory infection, and bladder stones), ferrets (adrenal disease, insulinoma, GI foreign bodies, vaccine planning), hamsters, gerbils, rats, and mice as appropriate.
-Bring exact diet details — hay type, pellet brand, vegetables, treats — plus stool changes and photos of the enclosure.
+Rabbits are a big part of what we see — and the cases run the same patterns: GI stasis, appetite loss, dental overgrowth and tooth root disease, abnormal stool, respiratory signs, head tilt, sore hocks, urinary sludge, reproductive disease, and pain.
+Rabbit teeth grow continuously and the GI tract depends on constant motility, so a rabbit not eating is always urgent — please don't wait.
+We also see guinea pigs (vitamin C deficiency, dental disease, respiratory infection, bladder stones), ferrets (adrenal disease, insulinoma, GI foreign bodies), hamsters, gerbils, rats, and mice.
+Bring exact diet details — hay type, pellet brand, vegetables, treats — plus stool changes and a couple of enclosure photos.

 Reptile Veterinary Care

-ARCH offers reptile vet San Jose care for bearded dragons, leopard geckos, crested geckos, ball pythons, corn snakes, turtles, and tortoises, with attention to the husbandry factors that drive most reptile disease: temperature gradient, humidity, UVB lighting, diet, calcium and vitamin D balance, substrate, and enclosure design.
-Common reptile presentations include metabolic bone disease, retained shed, mouth rot (infectious stomatitis), respiratory infection, parasites, egg binding (dystocia), appetite loss, trauma, and shell disease.
+We see bearded dragons, leopard and crested geckos, ball pythons, corn snakes, turtles, and tortoises.
+With reptiles, husbandry drives most disease — temperature gradient, humidity, UVB lighting, diet, calcium and vitamin D balance, substrate, enclosure design.
+Common cases include metabolic bone disease, retained shed, mouth rot (infectious stomatitis), respiratory infection, parasites, egg binding, appetite loss, trauma, and shell disease.
 Larger reptiles, venomous species, and certain advanced procedures may need specialty referral.
-Please bring your exact basking and ambient temperatures, UVB bulb type and age (UVB output declines well before the bulb visibly fails), supplement schedule, and recent shed and stool history.
+Please bring exact basking and ambient temperatures, UVB bulb type and age (output drops well before the bulb looks dead), supplement schedule, and recent shed and stool history.

 Bird and Avian Veterinary Care

-ARCH provides bird vet San Jose care for many companion species including cockatiels, parakeets (budgies), conures, lovebirds, finches, canaries, and similar small to medium parrots.
-Larger psittacines and certain complex avian conditions may be best served by a board-certified avian specialist, and we will tell you directly when that is the case.
-Birds have very high metabolic demands and mask illness until late, so warning signs — fluffed posture, sitting low on the perch, tail bobbing, open-mouth breathing, fewer or abnormal droppings, voice change, weight loss, feather destructive behavior, or sudden weakness — should always prompt a visit.
+We see cockatiels, parakeets (budgies), conures, lovebirds, finches, canaries, and similar small to medium parrots.
+Larger psittacines and certain complex avian cases are better served by a board-certified avian specialist, and we'll say so directly when that's true.
+Birds have very high metabolic demands and they mask illness until late — fluffed posture, sitting low on the perch, tail bobbing, open-mouth breathing, fewer or abnormal droppings, voice change, weight loss, feather destruction, or sudden weakness all warrant a visit.
 Avian visits include gentle handling, weight on a gram scale, beak and nail evaluation, crop assessment, fecal testing, and imaging or lab work when indicated.

 Signs an Exotic Pet Needs a Vet

-Because exotic pets hide illness, owners should respond early to subtle changes.
-Call promptly if you notice reduced or absent appetite, smaller or fewer droppings, diarrhea, weight loss, lethargy, fluffed feathers or hunched posture, labored or open-mouth breathing, weakness, swelling, bleeding, head tilt, seizures, prolapse, straining, a rabbit that has not eaten in 12 hours, a bird sitting on the cage floor, a reptile that has stopped basking, or any sudden behavior change.
-For exotic species, what looks like a 'mild' problem in a dog can be an urgent problem in a rabbit, bird, or small reptile.
+Because exotic pets hide illness, respond early to subtle changes.
+Call right away for reduced or absent appetite, smaller or fewer droppings, diarrhea, weight loss, lethargy, fluffed feathers or hunched posture, labored or open-mouth breathing, weakness, swelling, bleeding, head tilt, seizures, prolapse, straining, a rabbit who hasn't eaten in 12 hours, a bird on the cage floor, a reptile that's stopped basking, or any sudden behavior change.
+What looks 'mild' in a dog can be urgent in a rabbit, bird, or small reptile.
 When in doubt, call.

 Nutrition, Husbandry, and Preventive Care

-Most exotic pet illness traces back to husbandry — diet, lighting, temperature, humidity, social structure, and enclosure design.
-Preventive exotic visits at ARCH include a full husbandry review and species-appropriate recommendations: hay-based diets and limited pellets for rabbits, vitamin C supplementation and grass hay for guinea pigs, correct UVB and a thermal gradient for reptiles, pelleted diets and safe perches for birds, and ferret vaccinations where appropriate.
-Owners are encouraged to bring photos or a short video of the enclosure, the actual food bag, and supplement bottles.
-Correcting husbandry is often as important as medication, and many chronic problems improve significantly once the environment is optimized.
+Most exotic illness traces back to husbandry — diet, lighting, temperature, humidity, social structure, enclosure design.
+Our preventive visits include a full husbandry review and species-specific recommendations: hay-based diets with limited pellets for rabbits, vitamin C and grass hay for guinea pigs, correct UVB and a thermal gradient for reptiles, pelleted diets and safe perches for birds, ferret vaccinations where appropriate.
+Please bring photos or a short video of the enclosure, the actual food bag, and supplement bottles.
+We see chronic problems clear up dramatically just from husbandry fixes — sometimes that matters more than the medication.

 Urgent Care for Exotic Pets

-Many exotic emergencies cannot wait.
-Seek urgent care if your rabbit or guinea pig has not eaten or passed stool, your bird is breathing with effort or sitting on the cage floor, your reptile has prolonged appetite loss with weight loss, your pet is bleeding, has a wound or shell injury, is egg bound, has a seizure, is collapsed, or shows sudden neurologic changes.
-ARCH welcomes exotic walk-ins during open hours — call while heading in so the team can prepare warmth, oxygen, quiet handling, and species-appropriate supplies.
-Learn more about same-day options at /walk-in-vet-san-jose and /urgent-care-vet-san-jose.
-For after-hours life-threatening problems, see /emergency-vet-san-jose for the nearest 24-hour facility.
+Many exotic emergencies can't wait.
+Come in if your rabbit or guinea pig hasn't eaten or passed stool, your bird is working to breathe or sitting on the cage floor, your reptile has prolonged appetite loss with weight loss, your pet is bleeding, has a wound or shell injury, is egg bound, has a seizure, has collapsed, or shows sudden neurologic changes.
+Exotic walk-ins are welcome during open hours — please call on the way so we can prepare warmth, oxygen, quiet handling, and species-appropriate supplies.
+More same-day options at /walk-in-vet-san-jose and /urgent-care-vet-san-jose.
+For after-hours life-threatening problems, see /emergency-vet-san-jose.

 Diagnostics for Exotic Pets

-Exotic pet diagnostics at our /vet-hospital-san-jose facility may include weight measurement on a precise gram scale, fecal testing and parasite screening, cytology, in-house bloodwork (with small-volume sampling techniques), digital X-rays, ultrasound, and CT imaging when appropriate.
-Because handling is itself a stressor for many exotic patients, we choose tests strategically — discussing with you what information each test could provide, what it would change about treatment, and whether the patient is stable enough for handling or sedation.
-Anesthesia and sedation in exotics require species-specific drug selection, careful temperature support, and continuous monitoring; these are planned individually for each patient.
+Exotic diagnostics at our /vet-hospital-san-jose facility may include weight on a precise gram scale, fecal testing and parasite screening, cytology, in-house bloodwork (with small-volume sampling techniques for tiny patients), digital X-rays, ultrasound, and CT when appropriate.
+Handling is itself a stressor for many exotics, so we choose tests strategically — we'll walk you through what each test would tell us, what it would change about treatment, and whether the patient is stable enough for handling or sedation.
+Anesthesia and sedation in exotics need species-specific drug choices, careful warmth, and continuous monitoring — planned individually every time.

 Why Choose ArchVet for Exotic Pet Care?

-Exotic pet owners choose ARCH because we take their pets seriously, communicate honestly about what we can and cannot do, and combine modern diagnostics with low-stress handling.
-We are open daily until 10 PM, accept walk-ins for many exotic urgent concerns, give written estimates before non-emergency procedures, and refer to board-certified exotic specialists when a case is outside our scope.
-For rabbits, guinea pigs, ferrets, and many small mammals, reptiles, and birds, ARCH can serve as a primary medical home in San Jose.
-Call ahead so we can confirm we are the right fit for your specific species and concern.
+Exotic owners come to us because we take their pets seriously, we're honest about what we can and can't do, and we combine modern diagnostics with low-stress handling.
+We're open daily until 10 PM, take walk-ins for many exotic urgent concerns, give written estimates before non-emergency procedures, and refer to board-certified exotic specialists when a case is outside our scope.
+For rabbits, guinea pigs, ferrets, and many small mammals, reptiles, and birds, we can be a primary medical home.
+Call ahead so we can confirm we're the right fit for your specific species and concern.

 Frequently asked questions